Explore County Wexford in Ireland

 Wexford is one of the top tourist destinations in Ireland and it is no surprise given the top-class attractions to be seen all around the county.
 From the impressive Hook Lighthouse, the oldest operational lighthouse in the world, to Wexford Lavender Farm, Ireland’s only dedicated lavender farm, there are plenty of unique and exciting places to visit.

 Where can you go quad biking, seal feeding, sea cave exploring, puffin spotting, food touring and much more?
 Wexford, of course!
 The county hosts a variety of exciting activities that you can take part in.
-Find out more about the activities available in Wexford by tuning in to the Wexford episode of Ireland: County by County on the PBS Create Channel airing March 2021.
-Click here for broadcasting information.

 Somewhere to lay your head after adventuring